What to Do After a Supply Chain Layoff: A Step-by-Step Guide

 1. Proficiency in Key Skills

 These certifications provide professionals with a deep understanding of the fundamental concepts, practices, and strategies of supply chain management.
 They arm professionals with the technical and soft skills necessary to navigate the intricate dynamics of the supply chain.
-This knowledge and skill set directly contribute to improved operational efficiency, risk mitigation, and cost-effectiveness—outcomes that any employer values highly.
+This knowledge and skill set directly contributes to improved operational efficiency, risk mitigation, and cost-effectiveness — outcomes that any employer values highly.

 2. Validation of Expertise